stanfordnlp/dspy/README.md

   <img align="center" src="docs/images/DSP-example.png" width="750px" />
 </p>
 <p align="left">
-  <b>Figure 2:</b> A DSP program for multi-hop question answering.
-Given an input question and a 2-shot training set, the Demonstrate stage programmatically annotates intermediate transformations on the training examples.
-Learning from a resulting demonstration, the Search stage decomposes the complex input question and retrieves supporting information over two retrieval hops.
-Finally, the Predict stage uses the demonstration and retrieved passages to answer the question.
+  <b>Figure 2:</b> A DSP program for multi-hop question answering, given an input question and a 2-shot training set.
+The Demonstrate stage programmatically annotates intermediate transformations on the training examples.
+Learning from the resulting demonstration, the Search stage decomposes the complex input question and retrieves supporting information over two hops.
+The Predict stage uses the retrieved passages to answer the question.
 </p>

-&nbsp;

 ## ⚡️ DSP Compiler [NEW!]